Jarvis-byte/Credit-Card-Validation-Form/README.md

 When the user-submitted valid credit card data, the app should pop up an alert dialogue notifying them that the payment was successful.

 * Build Link:- https://github.com/Jarvis-byte/Credit-Card-Validation-Form/blob/master/Credit%20Card%20Validation.apk

+* You can Also Download The Apk From the Release Section.